Magdeburg: Since German reunification

 In 1990 Magdeburg became the capital of the new state of Saxony-Anhalt within reunified Germany.
 Huge parts of the city and its centre were also rebuilt in a modern style.
 Its economy is one of the fastest-growing in the former East German states.

 In 2005 Magdeburg celebrated its 1200th anniversary.

 The city was hit by the 2013 European floods.
 Authorities declared a state of emergency and said they expected the Elbe river to rise higher than in 2002.
 In Magdeburg, with water levels of 5 m above normal, about 23,000 residents had to leave their homes on 9 June.

 On 20 December 2024, at least five people were killed and more than 200 injured at the Magdeburg Christmas market when a car was driven into the crowd.
-The suspect, who was arrested at the scene, was identified in German media as Taleb al-Abdulmohsen, a Saudi psychiatrist living in Germany since 2006.
+The suspect, who was arrested at the scene, was identified in German media as anti-Islam activist Taleb Al-Abdulmohsen, a Saudi psychiatrist living in Germany since 2006.

-Intel will build its largest plant in Europe in the south of the city by 2027.
+In March 2022, Intel announced plans to build its largest plant in Europe in the south of the city by 2027; however, the project was postponed by two years in September 2024 and ultimately cancelled by Intel CEO Lip-Bu Tan in July 2025 as part of a cost-cutting programme.